 This guide is intended for publishers who are interested in using Google Mobile Ads mediation with ONE by AOL.
-It walks you through getting a mediation adapter set up with your current Android app and setting up additional request parameters.
+It walks through the setup of a mediation adapter to work with your current Android app and the configuration of additional settings.

 |ONE by AOL Resources|